Koratun/metacognition_artificial_intelligence/README.md

 Python devs also need to setup Flutter so they can test their backend changes through the UI (as well as testing through the code).

+Please ensure that git is installed and you can manage git branches.
+For VSCode I like the Git Graph and GitLens extensions in tandem with the normal GitHub extensions.

 ## Getting Started in Flutter

-Follow the instructions on <https://docs.flutter.dev/get-started/install> for your system and then clone this repository into a directory of your choosing.
-(Note that around 2.5 GB will be taken up by flutter and this repository is about 600MB at the time I wrote this -- minus the python libraries)
+Follow the instructions on <https://docs.flutter.dev/get-started/install> (Feel free to skip the setup for Android and Web sections) for your system and then clone this repository into a directory of your choosing.
+Note that around 2.5 GB will be taken up by flutter and this repository is about 600MB at the time I wrote this -- minus the python libraries.

 Verify that you have setup your environment correctly by running the application.
 (Note that the build process can take up to a minute and will most definitely take longer the first time you run the app)